nobohan/OSMLanduseAnalyzer/README.md

 After that, the layers were exported as geojson and saved as shp to be able to edit them.
 For unknown reason, the geojson was not editable in QGIS.
 Then, area of each features was computed.
 Some overlapping polygon (such as Province of Liège with and without the German community) were removed/clean.

 ### Import these layers in postgresql
-ogr2ogr -f PostgreSQL PG:"dbname=osmlanduse user=osm password=osm host=localhost" -nlt POLYGON -a_srs EPSG:3857 BEprovince3857.shp
+`ogr2ogr -f PostgreSQL PG:"dbname=osmlanduse user=osm password=osm host=localhost" -nlt POLYGON -a_srs EPSG:3857 BEprovince3857.shp`

-## 2) Geoprocessing
+# 2) Geoprocessing

-### 1) Prepare the layers
-#### Make an intersection of the layer
+## 2.1) Make an intersection of the layer
-Intersection of the whole layer landusages with province, regions.
-Then, simply sum the area with filtering with right field
+Intersection of the whole layer osm_landusages with province, regions.
+Can be done using the QGIS Intersect tool or postGIS query (see `PostGIS.sql` for examples)
- * error: Input layer osm_landusages contains invalid geometries (feature 889179).
-Unable to complete intersection algorithm.

---> This feature was a footway of about 2000 m².
-I've deleted it.

-Intersection works.
-It took about one night of processing.

-TODO: intersection by provinces: DONE

-#### Make a dissolve layer (for computing coverage)
+## 2.2) Make a dissolve layer (for computing coverage)
-TODO

-make a dissolved layer based on field "provinces" on the landuse_inter_BEprovinces
-1) make a dissolution with a PostGIS query:

-CREATE TABLE landuse_dissolve_extract AS
-  SELECT name,
-  	   ST_Multi(ST_Union(f.geometry)) as singlegeom
-  	 FROM landuse_extract As f
-  GROUP BY name

-2) Compute the area in QGIS
+Dissolve the osm_landusages_inter_province layer by the province field.

-#### Recompute polygon areas
+## 2.3) Recompute polygon areas
+Compute the area of the dissolved layer for computing the coverage

+# 3) Statistics
+## 3.1) Compute total coverage
-for both the dissolved and the intersect layers
+See the area of the dissolved layer and compare to the reference intersect layer area.
-TODO

-# 2) Total coverage

-Run the script OSMLanduseAnalyzer_byregions.py

-# 3) Share of land-use
+## 3.2) Share of land-use

-TODO: script OSMLanduseAnalyzer_share_byregions.py

-TODO order:
-* download latest belgium osm: done
-* imposm latest: done
-* make an intersection with provinces OR regions: done
-* compute areas
-* make a dissolve: dont work
-* make script for the share.
+Run the script OSMLanduseAnalyzer_share.py